 9. What are the roles and responsibilities of the ETL Team?

-•Delivering data in a physical format that can be used by query tools,
+- Delivering data in a physical format that query tools can use,

 10. What is the role of impact analysis in the ETL system?

-Impact analysis examines the metadata associated with an object (in this case a table or column) and determines what is affected by a change in its structure or content.
+Impact analysis examines the metadata associated with an object (in this case, a table or column) and determines what is affected by a change in its structure or content.
 Changing data-staging objects can break processes that are crucial to properly loading the data warehouse.
 Allowing ad-hoc changes to data staging objects is detrimental to the success of your project.
-Once a table is created in the staging area, you must perform an impact analysis before any changes are made to it.
-Many ETL tool vendors provide impact analysis functionality, but this functionality is often overlooked during the ETL product proof-of-concept because it is a back-room function and

-11. How do you process fixed length flat file?
+11. How do you process the fixed-length flat file?

-A fixed length file layout should include the file name, where the field begins; its length; and its data type (usually text or number).
+A fixed-length file layout should include the file name, where the field begins; its length; and its data type (usually text or number).
 Sometimes, the end position is supplied.
 If it is not, you have to calculate the end position of each field based on its beginning position and length if it is required by your ETL tool.
-In most ETL tools, you most likely have to manually input the file layout of the flat file once.
-After the layout is entered, the tool remembers the layout and expects that same layout each time it interacts with the actual flat file.
-If the file layout changes or the data shifts off of its assigned positions, the ETL process must be programmed to fail.
-When processing fixed length flat files, try to validate that the positions of the data in the file are accurate.
+In most ETL tools, you most likely have to input the file layout of the flat file once manually.
+When processing fixed-length flat files, try to validate that the positions of the data in the file are accurate.
 A quick check to validate the positions is to test any date (or time) field to make sure it is a valid date.
-If the positions are shifted, the date field most likely contains alpha characters or illogical numbers.
-Other fields with very specific domains can be tested in the same way.
 XML offers more concrete validation abilities.
 If data validation or consistency is an issue, try to convince the data provider to deliver the data in XML format.

-Data warehouse needed to provide an unwavering set of data to business decision makers, providing a reliable information floor upon which to stand.
-For up-to-the-moment reporting against a twinkling database, business users were directed to the production applications that run the business.
-Therefore, users had to go to the data warehouse for a historical picture of what happened in the business as of yesterday and had to look across many OLTP systems for a picture of what was happening today.
+Users had to go to the data warehouse for a historical picture of what happened in the business as of yesterday and had to look across many OLTP systems for a picture of what was happening today.
 Business users never fully accepted this divide.
-Data warehouses of course absolutely need constant customer information streams from an operation, but increasingly operational systems rely on data warehouse enrichment of customer information too.
+Data warehouses, of course, absolutely need constant customer information streams from an operation, but increasingly operational systems rely on data warehouse enrichment of customer information too.
 Therefore, it is predictable that organizations have begun to explore architectural alternatives that can support more generalized integration scenarios moving operational data between applications and simultaneously into and out of the warehouse with ever-increasing urgency.